riverford/objection/README.md

 ## License

-Copyright © 2017 Riverford Organic Farmer
+Copyright © 2017 Riverford Organic Farmers

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.